Create & View Content

 Introduction to the main elements of the user interface (UI) for editing dashboards and other views.

 Personalization is a feature in which view settings such as the state of filters are automatically saved and recalled for each non-administrator user viewing a dashboard, report, or another view.

-A collection of design tips and miscellaneous how-tos for designing dashboards in Dundas BI.
+A collection of design tips and miscellaneous how-tos for designing dashboards, reports, and other views in Dundas BI.

 Edit, View, and Sandbox View are the options you see in the toolbar of a dashboard, report, or other type of view in Dundas BI, depending on which mode you are currently in.

-This article shows you how to add an image to a dashboard using simple drag-and-drop operations.
+This article shows you how to add your own images to Dundas BI using simple drag-and-drop operations.

 You can embed dashboards and other views inside another view, and filter them from the top level.

 A slideshow lets you display multiple dashboards and other views in sequence automatically.